Can't Be Tamed (song): Composition

-"Can't Be Tamed" is an synth-pop and dance-pop song two minutes and 48 seconds long.
+"Can't Be Tamed" is a synth-pop and dance-pop song two minutes and 48 seconds long.
 The song has been described as "grown-up club sound".
 The song is set in compound time of 12/8 and has a fast tempo of 118 beats per minute.
 It is written in the key of B minor and Cyrus' vocals span two octaves, from A3 to D5.
 Cyrus belts her way through the choruses, while some lines in the verses feature processed vocals with the use of auto-tune.
 It follows the chord progression B5–D–A. Driven by a dark, pounding beat and the heavy use of synths, "Can't Be Tamed"'s instrumentation relies on drum machine.

 Written solely in first person, "Can't Be Tamed" explores the themes of freedom and self-expression, approached by sultry lyrics.
 It puts emphasis to how she cannot be changed or molded into being something she is not.
 In the verses, Cyrus addresses confidence and the attempt to discover for what she is yearning for, respectively.
 Choruses have Cyrus shouting the title and variations of it in a repetitive manner, against the beat of the song.
 Monica Herrera of Billboard interpreted the lyrics "If there was a question about my intentions, I'll tell ya / I'm not here to sell ya" to be an official declaration of rebellion in order to dispose herself of tween role-model responsibilities.
 Likewise, various other critics believed "Can't Be Tamed" spoke of her completely drawing away from the image she had developed through Hannah Montana, which first aired in March 2006.